Route Grade Votings

 Total votes cast 136

-16m.
-An ancient technical test-piece.
-Pull on to the slab using a rounded pocket then head right under the overlap to where delicate moves gain a flat ledge.
+An ancient tester.
+Pull on to the slab at a big pocket, head right to delicate moves to the flat ledge.
 Finish up the polished corner.

 A popular alternative start is 1m right.
 Better holds for a good layback, but still a 4c move or two.